expelee-co/Website-Development/Luncplay/README.md

 - The Website contains many dynamic Graphics supporting the project
 - The Website also contains innovative Road with a car moving in the roadmap section

-Below you can see the Display images of the Website
+Below you can see the Graphics of the Website

 ![2-min](https://user-images.githubusercontent.com/104678268/216815995-37fc2e00-b8d4-47f8-887c-943cd2de7315.gif)